More Able and Gifted

 - Guest speakers from leading universities

 - Academic mentoring from staff; this links students to teachers with common academic interests promoting wider knowledge of the subject outside the examined specification.

-Burford is a recognised Exam Centre for additional university admissions exams.
-This covers potential Oxbridge, Medicine, Veterinary Science and Dentistry applicants.
+- Burford is a recognised Exam centre for additional university admissions exams.
+This covers Oxbridge, Medicine, Veterinary Science and Dentistry applicants.